timdisab/timdisab-jekyll/README.md

 If you see any typos or formatting errors in a post, or want to helping reduce backlogs or any other issue that needs to be addressed, please do not hesitate to open a pull request and fix it!, please read [contributing](./CONTRIBUTING.md) before PR.

-Yeaaa feel free to open a pull request.
+Feel free to open a pull request.

 ## License